hero background image

 • Size of your company

-Speaking of broad estimates, implementation of a platform-based ERP solution for a mid-sized company starts from $50,000, while a custom one will cost from $1mln and higher.
+Speaking of broad estimates, implementation of a platform-based ERP solution for a mid-sized company starts at $50,000, while a custom one will cost $1mln or higher.

 Since sharing your data assets among multiple integrated software requires greater storage capacity, the data synchronization between your ERP and other solutions should focus on relevant data types and involve a reasonable data exchange rate (real-time data syncing for essential information and lower frequency for less critical data).